-Many young people from both well to do and not so well to do families become delinquents because they feel that they they are not attended to by their parents or gourdians.
+Many young people from both well to do and not so well to do families become delinquents because they feel that they they are not attended to by their parents or guardians.

-Gloria Mutesi not sure of her age but under age bracket 15-17 lost truck after mother and “father” chose to go separate ways.
+Gloria Mutesi 15, lost truck after her mother and “father” chose to go separate ways.

 “Before, I used to go to school and I was in primary six.
 However, life changed when our parents separated and mum got married again.
 She left us with father.”
 Gloria narrates

-Gloria says that by the time her mother left their home, she had a one year old little sister who used to cry every now and then.
+Gloria says that by the time her mother left their home, she had a one year old little sister who used to cry often and irritated their father

 “I took my sister to my mother and she took her to the village the next day.
 I too could not live with her because she was married so I had to live with my grandmother who lives within the slums.”
 She continues to narrate

-Even though Gloria had her grandmother for a guardian, she lacked a real caretaker and her life seamed like she lived alone.
-The grandmother she had for a guardian was mentally disturbed and there was no one to keep a close eye on her a situation that exposed her to bad groups.
+Even though Gloria had her grandmother for a guardian, she lacked a real caretaker and according to her, life seamed like she lived alone.
+Her granny was mentally disturbed and there was no one to keep a close eye on her a situation that exposed her to bad groups.

 At 14 years, She started smoking drugs, drinking and clubbing.
 One evening while watching a movie in a local cinema hall (kibanda), the young girl stayed up late and could not go back home.
 Seated next to her was a 16 year old boy who survived on working in his brothers shop.
 Conversations started between the two, he offered her a place to sleep in exchange for sex, She agreed.

-They continued cohabiting and Gloria got pregnant.
-Young as he was with little or less to eat, he took over the responsibility.
+They continued cohabiting until Gloria got pregnant.
+Young as he was, with little or less to eat, he took over the responsibility.
 Time became hard during the first total lockdown, they could not afford the single room they were renting.
-Left with no option, they got a room they shared with over eight other juviniles.
+Left with no option, they got a room they shared with over eight other juveniles.